wshirey/kong-plugin-jwt-claims-headers/readme.md

 When enabled, this plugin will add new headers to requests based on the claims in the JWT provided in the request.
-The generated headers follow the naming convention of `x-<claim-name>`.
+The generated headers follow the naming convention of `X-<claim-name>`.
 For example, if the JWT payload object is

 ```json
 {